Discord-RE/Discord-video-stream/README.md

 > [!CAUTION]
 > Using any kind of automation programs on your account can result in your account getting permanently banned by Discord.
 Use at your own risk

-This project implements the custom Discord UDP protocol for sending media.
-Since Discord is likely change their custom protocol, this library is subject to break at any point.
-An effort will be made to keep this library up to date with the latest Discord protocol, but it is not guranteed.

-For better stability it is recommended to use WebRTC protocol instead since Discord is forced to adhere to spec, which means that the non-signaling portion of the code is guaranteed to work.

 ## Features

 - Playing video & audio in a voice channel (`Go Live`, or webcam video)